Foodwise’s Farmers Market Winter Holiday Guide

 Famous for their lavender, Eatwell Farm has a suite of sachets, scrubs, salves, hydrosols, essential oils, and other aromatic products, as well as seasoning salts made from products grown on their organic farm in Dixon.
 Ferry Plaza, Saturdays; online shop.

-Package all of your farmers market goodies in one of three limited edition tote bags.
+Package all of your farmers market winter holiday goodies in one of three limited edition tote bags.
 Each make a make a bold and functional fashion statement, and they’re locally printed and made in the USA with cotton canvas.
 Available for purchase at the Foodwise Info Booth at all of our farmers markets.

 Can’t decide?
 Give them a Farmers Market eGift Card!